Andrew-Morozko/Funnel/README.md

 ### Structure of application
 [Diagram of the system](https://docs.google.com/drawings/d/1NiwHOa0rWSJaT0ZZxkrldaXMVUsPHpnPuBXrBtgFiaU/edit?usp=sharing) on Google Docs

-`VK.receiver` – responcible for getting updates from the social network and putting them into queue.
+`VK.receiver` – responsible for getting updates from the social network and putting them into queue.
 `VK2Telegram.converter` – takes messages from the queue, selects messages worth passing forward, transforms them to Telegram request format and puts them into another queue.
 `Telegram.sender` – takes messages from the queue and makes request.